Area evacuated after suspicious device is found in Drogheda

 An area of Drogheda has been evacuated following the discovery of a suspicious device.
 Photograph: Cyril Byrne/The Irish Times

-An area of Drogheda has been evacuated following the discovery of a suspicious device.
+An area of Drogheda has been reopened after being evacuated following the discovery of a suspicious device.

-A cordon and traffic diversions are in place on the Dublin Road after the device was found near a parked car in the Co Louth town.
-The alarm was raised at about 2.40pm on Sunday, and the surrounding area was evacuated.
+A cordon and traffic diversions were put in place on the Dublin Road after the device was found near a parked car in the Co Louth town at about 2.40pm on Sunday.

-The Army explosive ordnance disposal unit has been requested to attend the scene.
+The Army explosive ordnance disposal unit was requested to attend the scene.

+The area was immediately cordoned off, evacuated and traffic diverted.
+No one was injured.

 Gardaí are investigating if it was left there as part of an ongoing feud between two criminal groups in the area.
 There has been a series of violent incidents involving the groups in recent days, including two petrol bomb attacks.